jivesoftware/tAMD/README.md

 There are three lifecycle events that you can register callbacks for:

-* define : `hooks.on('define', [moduleName], function(id, dependencies, factory){})`
+* define : `hooks.on('define', [moduleName], function(id, dependencies, factory, fn){})`
-* publish : `hooks.on('publish', [moduleName], function(id, moduleValue){})`
+* publish : `hooks.on('publish', [moduleName], function(id, moduleValue, fn){})`
-* require : `hooks.on('require', [moduleName], function(id, contextId){})`
+* require : `hooks.on('require', [moduleName], function(id, contextId, fn){})`

 Use the "define" hook to run a callback as soon as a module is declared via a call to `define()` before its dependencies are resolved or its factory is invoked:

     require(['tAMD/hooks'], function(hooks) {
-        hooks.on('define', 'someOldModule', function(id, dependencies, factory) {
+        hooks.on('define', 'someOldModule', function(id, dependencies, factory, fn) {
             revisedDeps = dependencies.map(function(dep) {
                 return dep === 'jquery' ? 'jquery-1.4' : dep;
             });
-            return [id, revisedDependencies, factory];
+            fn(id, revisedDependencies, factory);
         });
     });

 The above example intercepts the definition of a module called "someOldModule" and replaces its dependency on jQuery with an older jQuery version.
-By modifying the array that is returned you could also change the name of the module or replace or wrap its factory.
+By modifying the arguments given to `fn` you could also change the name of the module or replace or wrap its factory.

-You can return `false` from a "define" hook to cancel the module.
+The last argument to a callback will always be a function that is called to signal that the callback is complete.
+In this way lifecycle callbacks can operate asynchronously.
+If that function is never called then the define, publish, or require operation will never complete.

+In a "define" hook, if you choose not to invoke `fn` the module definition will effectively be cancelled.
 In that case the module's dependencies are not resolved and its factory is never invoked.

-If you do not return a value from a "define" hook then the module is created normally.
-You can use this feature for whatever kind of side-effects you might want.
-For example, `loader.js` initiates lazy dependency loading via a "define" hook.

 The "publish" hook is similar; except that its callbacks are invoked after the module's factory is executed.
-In a "publish" hook you can change the name of a module, tweak or replace the value that the module exports, or return `false` to prevent the module from becoming available as a dependency to other modules.
+In a "publish" hook you can change the name of a module, tweak or replace the value that the module exports, prevent the module from becoming available as a dependency to other modules by not invoking `fn`.
 For example:

     require(['tAMD/hooks'], function(hooks) {
-        hooks.on('publish', 'jquery', function(id, moduleValue) {
+        hooks.on('publish', 'jquery', function(id, moduleValue, fn) {
             var version = moduleValue.fn.jquery;  // moduleValue === jQuery in this case
-            return ['jquery-'+ version, moduleValue];
+            fn('jquery-'+ version, moduleValue);
         });
     });